The Joint Committee on Public Health's March 4th Oversight Hearing on Coronavirus Response Efforts in the Commonwealth. You can read the report here.

 Questions can be submitted through the website or twitter (#LexTalkHealth) and will be live streamed through LexMedia.

-You can also visit my website for local resources on Coronavirus response.
+You can also visit my webpage on local resources on Coronavirus response.
 Below you will find additional information and resources relative to efforts underway in the Commonwealth.

 1. Wash your hands often with soap and water (20 seconds of scrubbing) or use alcohol-based hand cleaners (cover all surfaces and rub until dry).